Farmland preservation: Farmland management

 A transferable development rights program offers landowners financial incentives or bonuses for the conservation and maintenance of agricultural land.
 Land developers can purchase the development rights of certain properties within a designated "sending district" and transfer the rights to another "receiving district" to increase the density of their new development.
-A widely-noted example of a sending district is the Montgomery County, Maryland Agricultural Reserve.
+It provides more land for growing crops because it zones off plots of land to be growth zones.
+This allows for farmlands to not be sold for development and be preserved for agricultural.